Finance

 Our latest accounts

 Schools have to work on a financial year which is out of step with the academic year.
 Our accounting period runs from April to March even though we usually plan school development on a year running from September to August.
-Our accounts are usually finalised and published in summary form here in the summer term each year.
 The complete and detailed accounts are published in full on the central government systems (see Compare us with other schools, below), but generally not until the autumn term.
-You can download our latest summary accounts using the button below.

 Income and expenditure